A priori bounds for 2-d generalised Parabolic Anderson Model: Strategy of the proof

-The second observation is that the source of the super-linearity in the error estimate of $[\si(U)]_\gamma$ comes from the term $u_X^2$.
-But since the error $R_z$ in \eqref{errorreconstructionstrategy} is explicit and can be further decomposed, we may also use formula \eqref{formulaforgradientsstrategy} to split $u_X^2$ into transport plus error terms.
-In fact, writing $R_z = \sigma(u)\noiseb - G_z$, where
+Turning to Step 3, the source of the super-linearity in the error estimate of $[\si(U)]_\gamma$ comes from the term $u_X^2$.
+But since the error $R_z$ in \eqref{strategyerrorreconstructionregularised} is explicit and can be further decomposed, we may also use formula \eqref{formulaforgradientsstrategy} to split $u_X^2$ into transport plus error terms.
+In fact, writing $R_z = \sigma(u) \diamond \noiseb - G_z$, where

 and using the properties of $\varphi$ in \eqref{choiceofmollifiersemigroup} in the proof of Theorem \ref{reconstructiontheorem}, we obtain